protecting our way of life.

-* Youth Empowerment and Organizing in the Bristol Bay region
+Youth Empowerment and Organizing in the Bristol Bay region.

-It is critical the EPA reach a Final Determination in 2015 as the proposed Pebble Mine will generate up to 10 billion tons of toxic mine waste that will have to be treated in perpetuity.
-Mine waste disposal in the Bristol Bay watershed is a direct threat to theYup’ik, Dena’ina, and Alutiq people’s traditional way of life, the tremendous wild salmon habitat that supports their culture & the Bristol Bay fishery, and supplies the world with a healthy and sustainable source of wild salmon.
-The salmon fishery is also the economic engine of the region, generating an estimated $1.5 billion in revenue each year, andsupporting over 14,000 jobs.
+After the settlement, and just before the new year, the Pebble Partnership entered the permitting process by filing a permit application with the Army Corps of Engineers to build a mine at the headwaters of Bristol Bay.
+Despite this move, it is encouraging to know that EPA’s Section 404(c) authority is still on the table, as the proposed Pebble Mine will generate up to 10 billion tons of toxic mine waste that will have to be treated in perpetuity (that means forever).
+Mine waste disposal in the Bristol Bay watershed is a direct threat to the Yup’ik, Dena’ina, and Alutiq culture and traditional way of life, as well as the tremendous wild salmon habitat that supports their culture and the Bristol Bay fishery - providing the world with a healthy and sustainable source of wild salmon that notably makes up 40% of the global sockeye supply.
+The salmon fishery is also the economic engine of the region, generating an estimated $1.5 billion in revenue each year and supporting over 14,000 jobs.

 Bristol Bay has been fighting the proposed Pebble Mine for nearly two decades.
 Although the Pebble West deposit was discovered in the 1980s, the prospect of a mine at that site became a real threat when Northern Dynasty, a junior Canadian company, acquired the state leases to Pebble from Teck Cominco in 2001 and began pursuing a mine.